naasking/Dynamics.NET/README.md

 implements a constructor with that signature.

-As a special case to use in serialization-type scenarios, there is also have a Type&lt;T&gt;.Create delegate that creates an empty type using the most efficient method available.
+As a special case to use in serialization-type scenarios, there is also a Type&lt;T&gt;.Create delegate that creates an empty instance using the most efficient method available.
 If the type has an empty constructor, it uses that, otherwise it falls back on .NET's FormatterServices.

 ## Kind system